Kobzol/hardware-effects-gpu/README.md

 # GPU hardware effects
 This repository demonstrates hardware effects that can affect application performance on Nvidia CUDA GPUs.
 For each effect I try to create a proof of concept program that is as small as possible so that it can be understood easily.
+My goal is to demonstrate effects that are caused by the underlying hardware architecture design and cannot be explained by looking at the source code alone.

 Related repository with CPU hardware effects: https://github.com/kobzol/hardware-effects